openstack-infra/jenkins-job-builder/doc/source/execution.rst

   By default this is set to the system configured socket timeout.

 **query_plugins_info**
-  Whether to query the Jenkins instance for plugin info when a configuration file is provided.
-If a configuration file is not provided `jenkins-jobs` will ignore this setting and skip querying for plugin information.
+  Whether to query the Jenkins instance for plugin info.
+If no configuration files are found (either in the default paths or given through the command-line), `jenkins-jobs` will skip querying for plugin information.
 True by default.

 hipchat section